Europa_Lissabon_trams

 Transport in Lisbon

-Lisbon is easy to explore on foot, but because the sights are sometimes a bit far apart and the city is full of steep streets and stairs, it's also recommended to use public transport.
+Lisbon is easy to explore on foot, but because the sights are sometimes a bit farther apart and the city is known for its steep streets and stairs, it's recommended to also use public transport.
 Besides the bus, tram, and metro, tuk-tuks also operate throughout the city, and you can also use Uber and Bolt.

 Algemene tip